JsIqbal/Node.js-Notes/class_28/class_28.md

 Inconsistency Problem:
 - If we change the name of a user in the User table, the name query will not work in the Course table, leading to an inconsistency problem.

+Cardinality and Ordinality:
+- The signs represent the following types of relationships:
+  - One-to-one
+  - One-to-many
+  - Many-to-one
+  - Many-to-many

+There are 4 types of relationships in a database:
+- One-to-one
+- One-to-many
+- Many-to-one
+- Many-to-many

+Permissions and Services:
+- One single service can have multiple permissions (one-to-many)
+- One single permission can have multiple services (many-to-many)